Brittany Baxter: International career

 Baxter was a member of the two Olympic Teams for Canada, in 2008 and 2012.
 She won a bronze medal in 2012, when Canada defeated France 1–0 in the bronze medal match.

 Baxter played in the FIFA Women's World Cup in 2007 and 2011.

 Baxter retired from professional soccer following the 2014 season.
 She finished her international career with 132 caps and 5 goals.
 She was honoured by Canada Soccer in a halftime ceremony during a Canada vs. United States friendly on November 9, 2017, alongside teammates Chelsea Stewart and Kelly Parker.

 Coaching

 Since retiring from professional soccer, Baxter has moved into coaching.
-She is the head girls’ soccer coach at the Port Moody Soccer Association in British Columbia.
+She is the Technical Director at the Port Moody Soccer Club in British Columbia.